OpenC3/cosmos/docs.openc3.com/docs/configuration/accessors.md

 #### Telemetry

 Using the Form Accessor for [telemetry definitions](telemetry) only requires the use of [KEY](command#key) to pull values from the HTTP response data.
-Note that the KEY values are the [XPath](https://en.wikipedia.org/wiki/XPath) to access the values.
+Note that the KEY values use [XPath](https://en.wikipedia.org/wiki/XPath).

 ```ruby
 TELEMETRY FORM FORMTLM BIG_ENDIAN "Form Accessor Telemetry"